 While knowing this simple phrase in Morse code could one day save your life, it is still better to request help using the traditional SOS.
 It is universally known and significantly easier to remember and communicate.

-I hope this guide fulfilled all of your burning questions and desires and if you would like to learn more about Morse code, be sure to check out our growing Archive of guides and articles.
+I hope this guide fulfilled all of your burning questions and desires and if you would play around a bit more with Morse code, be sure to check out our Morse code Translator.

 As always, happy dabbling!